Coherence Part II: Delving a Little Deeper

 How it Works: Reading and Writing

 Lets look at what happens during a simple data retrieval operation.
 Here the client invokes a “get” operation to retrieve the value for the key:Key1.
 The request is directed to a connection proxy on the server.
 This manages the connection as well as forwarding the request on to the machine which it knows contains the key: Key1.
-It does this via the “Well known hashing algorithm”.
+It does this via the “Well known hashing algorithm”.retrieving data

 The Well Known Hashing Algorithm is the algorithm used to determine on which machine each hash bucket will be stored.
 This algorithm is distributed to all members of the cluster, hence “well known”.
 This has the effect that the location of all keys are known to all nodes.